johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

     I won't comment further on that; I am only interested in the music, and the music is... fine?

-    It's a ballad.
-It's a fine ballad.
-It's not a bad or uninteresting song by any stretch, but it doesn't pull on the heartstrings in the way the preceding controversy suggests it should.
+    It’s a ballad.
+It’s a fine ballad.
+It’s not a bad or uninteresting song by any stretch, but it doesn't pull on the heartstrings in the way the preceding controversy suggests it should.

 - country: "Italy"
   shortcode: "ITA"